just-the-docs/just-the-docs/ux/UX_GUIDELINES.md

 This document currently sets guidelines for usability, content writing, publishing on social media, and SEO.

+## Design Principles
+[Here](https://www.toptal.com/designers/gui/principles-of-design-infographic) is a guide to design principles which is simple and easily digestible for non-designer team members.

 ## Usability

 Company-wide usability standards and guidelines, so we maintain a minimum bar for our work and clients' work.